benjamingeer/benjamingeer/content/en/post/pandoc-arabic-howto.md

 include ../rules.mk
 ```

 Use Obsidian to write the article in Markdown in the same subdirectory.
-At the top of the Markdown file, put the pandoc variables that are specific to that article (these are calld "properties" in Obsidian), e.g.:
+At the top of the Markdown file, put the pandoc variables that are specific to that article (these are called "properties" in Obsidian), e.g.:

 ```
 ---